The Bankrate promise

-He’s called the U.S. central bank “the biggest threat” to the U.S. economy.
-He’s also called its chair – Jerome Powell – a golfer “who doesn’t know how to putt” and an enemy.
+Fed watchers may even remember everything President Donald Trump had to say about the Fed — calling it “the biggest threat” to the U.S. economy — and the chair whom he elevated, Jerome Powell — equating him to a golfer “who doesn’t know how to putt” and an enemy.

 - A president can appoint – and technically fire – the Fed chair